 It's a career she loves and it shows!
 Cleveland born and raised, Wilma Smith is truly one of "Cleveland's Own!"
-She anchors Fox 8 News at Six.
+She anchored Fox 8 News at Six until May 22,2013, her last day on-air before retirement.

 Wilma began her broadcasting career in Richmond, Va., where she hosted and produced a daily hour-long talk show, "The Wilma Smith Show."
 She also anchored the 6 p.m. news, giving her the distinction of being the state of Virginia's first anchorwoman in primetime.
 She came back to Cleveland in 1977 to host "Afternoon Exchange" on WEWS.
 She was on that program from the show's inception -- the only local anchor with that type of longevity.
 She also anchored the 11 p.m. news at WEWS for 10 years.
 Wilma brought her widespread appeal to WJW in 1994.
 Throughout her years on the air, Wilma has spoken with hundreds of newsmakers, politicians, presidents, entertainers and award-winning authors.
 Her professionalism and interviewing skills effectively bring out her guests' most private thoughts and the most interesting aspects of their lives.